 - (1) Amounts shown in column (d) were to be made under the executive bonus program.
 Amounts shown are 80% of the 2010 discretionary cash bonuses approved by the Compensation Committee.
-If the executive bonus pool for 2010 was less than 80% of the executive bonus pool for 2009, no bonuses would be paid to any executive officer in 2010.
-See "Compensation Discussion and Analysis How and Why Executive Compensation Decisions Were Made Bonuses." - These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
+If the executive bonus pool for 2011 was less than 80% of the executive bonus pool for 2010, no bonuses would be paid to any executive officer in 2011.
+See "Compensation Discussion and Analysis How and Why Executive Compensation Decisions Were Made Bonuses." - (2) These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 Grant date fair value reported for RSUs and RSAs is calculated by multiplying the number of shares subject to the award by the closing price of the Company's Common Stock on the grant date.
 Amounts reported for stock options are determined using the Black-Scholes-Merton option-pricing model.
 This model was developed to estimate the fair value of traded options, which have different characteristics than employee stock options, and changes to the subjective assumptions used in the model can result in materially different fair value estimates.
-See Note 17, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2010, included in the Company's Annual Report on Form 10-K filed with the SEC on February 28, 2011, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value. - (3) Awards shown in columns (i) and (j) were made under the 2001 Incentive Plan. - Excludes 100,000 shares of Common Stock granted to Dr. Lu on April 14, 2010 subject to certain performance criteria.
+See Note 13, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2011, included in the Company's Annual Report on Form 10-K filed with the SEC, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value. - (3) Awards shown in columns (i) and (j) were made under the 2001 Incentive Plan. - (4) Excludes 200,000 shares of Common Stock rights previously granted to Dr. Lu subject to certain performance criteria.
 Ultimately 600,000 shares of Common Stock as restricted stock awards will be granted to Dr. Lu in six equal annual installments of 100,000 shares, beginning April 14, 2010 and on each of the five subsequent anniversaries of such date, subject to certain performance criteria.
 See "Executive Compensation Narrative to Summary Compensation Table and Plan-Based Awards Table Employment Agreements."
+The 600,000 shares of Common Stock as restricted stock awards to be granted in installments to Dr. Lu had a grant date fair value of \$11.7 million on April 14, 2010.